benc-uk/batcomputer/README.md

 # Project Batcomputer
-Project Batcomputer is a working example of DevOps applied to Machine Learning
+Project Batcomputer is a working example of DevOps applied to machine learning

 Motivations:
 - Understand challenges in operationisation of ML models